 Valve amplifiers are normally especially sensitive to the loudspeakers they are being used with, but in the case of the Icon Audio ST845 PP, it seemed far more sure-footed.
-Showing precious little fear of any loudspeakers I threw at it, from Yamaha NS1000Ms to Sonus faber Olympica IIs, it’s one of the few I’ve reviewed over the years that sounds genuinely powerful and gutsy.
+Showing precious little fear of any loudspeakers I threw at it, it is one of the few I’ve reviewed over the years that sounds genuinely powerful and gutsy.
 But those hoping for it to be as transparent as a transistor amp shouldn’t hold their breath, because it is quite coloured.
-So much so that you might say it stamps its sonic personality all over the music, like a giant walking over your front lawn.
-This is a bold and characterful amplifier, but in a very good way.
+So much so that you might say it stamps its sonic personality all over the music, like a giant walking over your front lawn – this is a bold and characterful amplifier.

 It’s a lovely sound, no matter what sort of music you like.
 It gives a beautiful clarity and ease to even some of the most uneasy human voices – like Bob Dylan’s for example.
 Highway 61 Revisited was a lot less strident than you normally hear it.
 There’s no doubt that the 845 is a wonderful power valve to have driving your speaker cones; it’s so clean yet warm in a way that almost all no other valves are.
 Yes, like lesser tubes it is coloured, but it’s far more resolute and detailed sounding, and doesn’t make the music descend into some sort of audio comfort blanket.
 It’s got more warmth and guts that a 300B, yet a sort of KT88-like get-up-and-go; in other words it’s a perfect combination!

-Again, the treble is lovely.
+Treble is lovely.
 Suddenly, cymbals played through even a top quality Class A solid-stater like the aforementioned Musical Fidelity AMS35i seem a bit steely and scratchy.
 Also, they don’t time as well; the filigree hi-hat work on Rush’s Subdivisions sounds more like it’s being played on a drum machine on lesser amps, whereas the ST845 PP seems to flatter the sound of both Neil Peart’s vast drum kit and his playing.
-In fact, the big Icon Audio has an easy sound – rather like a large Harley Davidson motorcycle, it just never seems to break into a sweat.
+In fact, the big Icon Audio has an easy sound and never seems to break into a sweat.
 No matter how complex the music gets, it just shrugs it off and keeps playing.